dinarly/Story/README.md

 Ai said: “Exactly!”

-Abdallah looked confused: “So you mean to say — that the variation of the input values — do not depend on other input values?”
+Abdallah looked confused: “So you mean to say — that the variation of the input values — does not depend on other input values?”

 Ai beamed: “Yes!
 Exactly!!”